 - Talk to your customers and understand why the chargeback happened

-- After the customer requests the dispute to be cancelled, submit all of the related evidence to their bank
+- After the customer requests the dispute to be canceled, submit all of the related evidence to their bank

 - Your evidence should indicate to the bank that your customer wishes to drop the dispute, and must include any email evidence you have where the customer says that

 - If your customer had specific complaints that led to the dispute, be sure to address those in the evidence and include all related documents

 - Failing to provide evidence could still result in you losing the dispute